ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 When you are running the commands to remove the associated resources, use the project that you selected during the installation of your OpenShift Container Platform cluster.
 Replace the `<project_name>` parameter in the following commands with your project name.

-1. Download the `uninstall.sh` file from [githubRepoHere](www.google.com)
+1. Download the `uninstall.sh` file from [our github repository](https://github.com/IBM/cp4mcm-samples/blob/master/scripts/uninstall.sh)

 2. Identify the path to the kubeconfig file for your cluster, e.g.: `/root/.kube/config`
-3. Execute `uninstall.sh` script with as follows: `./uninstall.sh --mode uninstallEverything --kubeconfigPath ~/.kube/config --cloudpakNamespace <project_name>`
+3. Make the file executable: `chmod 700 uninstall.sh`
-4. Verify that the CloudPak is uninstalled.
+4. Execute `uninstall.sh` script with as follows: `./uninstall.sh --mode uninstallEverything --kubeconfigPath ~/.kube/config --cloudpakNamespace <project_name>`
+5. Verify that the CloudPak is uninstalled.
 Access the {{site.data.keyword.openshiftshort}} web console and verify that the components that are related to the {{site.data.keyword.cp4mcm_full_notm}}, such as any related pods, are no longer installed.